Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

-The centralizer $\mathcal{Z}^\infty(f_0)$ of a generic element $f_0$ in the Weyl chamber flow contains $\R^k$ since it commutes with any other element of the Weyl chamber flow.
-We show that if $G$ is simple, then for a $C^1$ perturbation of $f_0$, it either has a centralizer of dimension $\le 1$, or is smoothly conjugate to an element of the Weyl chamber flow.
+The centralizer $\mathcal{Z}^\infty(f_0)$ of a generic element $f_0$ in the Weyl chamber flow contains $\R^k$, since it commutes with every other element of the Weyl chamber flow.
+We show that if $G$ is simple, then for a $C^1$ perturbation of $f_0$, the diffeomorphism either has a centralizer of dimension at most $1$, or is smoothly conjugate to an element of the Weyl chamber flow.
+We note that for an $\R$-split Lie group, an open dense subset of the elements of the Weyl chamber flow is generic.

-\begin{thm} Let $X=G/\Gamma$, where $G$ is a connected, $\R$-split simple Lie group, and $\Gamma$ is a co-compact lattice in $G$.
+\begin{thm} Let $X=G/\Gamma$, where $G$ is a connected, $\R$-split simple Lie group of rank at least $2$ with finite center, and $\Gamma$ is a cocompact lattice in $G$.

 Let $f_0: X\to X$ be a generic element of the Weyl chamber flow on $G/\Gamma$.
 Then for any $C^\infty$ diffeomorphism $f:X\to X$ that is a $C^1$-small perturbation of $f_0$, the smooth centralizer $\mathcal{Z}^\infty(f)$ is \begin{itemize} \item either a (not necessarily connected) Lie group of dimension $0$ or $1$, \item or virtually $\R^k$, where $k$ is the rank of $G$. \end{itemize} In the latter case, $f$ is $C^\infty$-conjugate to an element of the Weyl chamber flow.